User Needs

 2. Involve Users Throughout the Design Process

 Include users in the design process through user testing, co-creation sessions and feedback loops.
-When designers engage users, they can ensure that they consider these needs at every stage and reduce the risk of misalignment.
-Designers should put themselves in the shoes of the users and strive to understand their goals, motivations and challenges.
+When designers engage their users, they can make sure that they consider these needs at every stage—and so lessen the risk that anything gets misaligned.
+Designers should plant themselves firmly in their users’ shoes and work to understand their goals, motivations and—of course—challenges.
 This empathy will guide the design decisions and help create user-centered solutions.

 See why empathy for users is the most fundamental ingredient in a design process.